-If your wired system was previously used with a monitoring service, you can contact the company that originally provided service and ask them to reactivate it.
+If your wired system was previously used with a monitoring service, you can contact the company that provided service and ask them to reactivate it.
 The advantage to this approach is that they know your system inside out.
 The disadvantage is that you won’t get much of a choice when it comes to features and pricing.
-Sure, most security companies offer three or more monitoring plans, but what if those plans don’t fit your needs?
+Sure, most security companies offer three or more monitoring plans, but there's still no guarantee that you'll get the pricing and features your want.
 We also advise you to research the company’s reputation before committing to this option.

 Option 2: Third-Party Alarm Company Takeover

 If you can’t find the original service provider or you’re not interested, you can contact a third-party alarm company to take over your system.
 Unfortunately, not all alarm companies can takeover wired systems, and those that do don’t support all types of systems.

 Keep in mind that the takeover process varies depending on your existing system, thus using a third-party company to takeover your alarm monitoring could cost less than a hundred dollars to well over $300.
 Below, we’ve listed some of the options for alarm system takeover, in no particular order.

 1. Link Interactive

 Link Interactive can takeover several types of existing wired and wireless security systems.
 They mostly support systems with a Honeywell, Cadxx, or DSC control panel.
 If your existing control panel is made by another company, you can still check with Link for the final word on compatibility.
 Also, take note that even if your control panel is supported, other components such as security cameras and smoke sensors might not work with Link.